SeqWare/oozie-sge/README.md

-seqware-sandbox
+oozie-sge
 ===============

-This is a sandbox for the SeqWare project
+This is a repo for the Oozie-SGE plugin